 As a result of seeing this home theater, I thought, this is something I would enjoy designing and building.

 However, that desire (along with what my concern for what the costs of these custom rooms were) was not strong enough to kick me into action.
 Now here was the inspiration to do something unique with a sci-fi theme, if only I could afford to do something like that.
 But what about the video projection equipment required?
-The last time I had seriously looked into that, I was under the impression that to produce a quality image on a large screen at home would run upwards of $50,000 for a three gun CRT-based unit.
+Around the year 2000 I was under the impression that to produce a quality image on a large screen at home would run upwards of $50,000 for a three gun CRT-based unit.

 Quite unexpectedly, (I swear!)
 I received a flyer from Epson for their new (at the time) TW100 home theater projector.
-While I had used digital projectors at work, they were only adequate enough to handle a PowerPoint slide; let alone a high definition video image.
-Yet here was a projector for under $5,000 (cheaper than a 42" plasma display at the time) that promised a large, detailed, colorful high-definition picture.
+While I had used digital projectors at work, they were barely adequate enough to handle a PowerPoint slide, let alone a high definition video image.
+Yet here was a projector for under $5,000 (cheaper than a 42" plasma display at the time!) that promised a large, detailed, colorful high-definition picture.
 If this was true, maybe there was a chance.
-Thus began my introduction into the whole world of bulb-based fixed-pixel digital projectors.
+Thus began my introduction into the whole world of bulb-based fixed-pixel LCD digital projectors.

 My research into these units soon showed that even for considerably less that $5,000, one could obtain a projector that would produce a stunning picture from a DVD or high-def TV source.
 That did it and my project began.